 141 T: …and talking about everything under the sun, huh? [comment]

 142 P: No. I don’t think it’s gonna bother me as much as if, uh, I have to go–I just hope my mother doesn’t get on the–I think she’s taking it personally.
 I think she feels like she failed somewhere in her life and that’s why I’m here and…I’ve read enough books and I’ve tried to tell her, it doesn’t have to be her personally, it could be a situation I take differently or words I take differently.
 It’s not necessarily what she’s done, you know, and I’m trying to reassure her that nothing is her fault.
 It’s mostly the way I took my life or the way I took words or things that happened and, uh, I just hope she doesn’t–she can get awfully–mmm–she can end up crying and screaming and saying–you kids this and you kids that–I just don’t want to go through a scene like that.
 She’s done that a few times.
 Uh, like my brother’s left home–I’ve mentioned and she gets on me and says, “Doesn’t he care about us–about our feelings?
 Isn’t he worried about us?
 I mean, we’ve done so much in our life for him” And I’m trying to tell her, “Mother, I don’t know.
-I haven’t talked to him.” you know, uh-uh, I understand he went and stayed with my brother and my brother is in Colorado now–these two weeks–and, uh, *Louis’s kinda taking care of the house and his two German Shepherds so – I’m sure *Louis, himself, has enough to keep himself busy with-with getting his own clothes ready–his own food–getting himself to work.
+I haven’t talked to him.” you know, uh-uh, I understand he went and stayed with my brother and my brother is in Wyoming now–these two weeks–and, uh, *Louis’s kinda taking care of the house and his two German Shepherds so – I’m sure *Louis, himself, has enough to keep himself busy with-with getting his own clothes ready–his own food–getting himself to work.
 I mean, to me, he’s been dependent upon my mom for all his clothes and his food.
 When he comes in, he eats–he sits down and eats and leaves.
 Well, this to him, is gonna be extra work.
 I’m sure he’s busy enough trying to take care of himself.
 I–and I don’t think he’s out to hurt their feelings intentionally.
 I just think he got fed up with the situation and left.
 He just doesn’t like all that third degree which is, uh–I think a lot of that is uncalled for but, uh–I should tape my father one time when he comes over and gets on his kids–you wouldn’t believe it.
-Mmmm – I wish he’d talk about something else besides his kids.
+Mmmm – I wish he’d talk about something else except his kids.
 The other–the only other thing he talks about is, uh–he was born and raised in a little town–and he’s wanted a farm all his life, you know, and he’s-he’s progressed from that a little, hill-billy type place to getting himself an education–he got two years of college in and he was an accountant for a work at a time–he was a bookkeeper there, you know.
 He always brings up, you know–like he’s done this, he’s done that, you know. (sighs) I–you can’t get him to talk about something.
 If he doesn’t agree with you, he flies off the handle and shouts and hollers real loud.
 Like you can’t really discuss anything with him.
 It, uh….I really wish he was different (laughs) ’cause that would have made me different.
 Mmmm – like I told *Nick, he-he wanted to know what I was talking about, you know and I said, “It’s hard to say, you know.
 You just can’t explain what goes on here.”
 I said, “It’s different.”
-In a way, I was kinda gettin’ disgusted about talking about whatever came into my head.
+In a way, I was kinda gettin’ disgusted just talking about whatever came into my head.
 Yesterday, I guess, I was just tired and just, uh–I don’t know–well, I think what my mother had said Monday was on my mind too, you know.
 You just don’t go lay down and tell somebody anything that comes in your mind, it just is different.
 Uh – there’s a lot of things–I was thinking–well, maybe we should start from like what I can remember and work up in my life–you know, something like that, uh–then that would be like telling everything I’ve ever done in my life–or felt or, you know….

 143 T: Are you afraid your parents may try to block your continuing with the treatment?